Twinkle (singer): Career

 In 1969 she recorded a self-written single, the Tamla Motown-styled "Micky", backed by "Darby and Joan", both produced by Mike d'Abo for the Instant label.
 The single vanished, unpublicised.
 In the ensuing years, unsigned and working in music for advertising, she recorded a suite of songs inspired by her relationship with "Micky", the actor/model Michael Hannah, who was killed in an air-crash in 1974.
 These remained unreleased until they were included on CD compilations.
 Her later recordings appeared under the name Twinkle Ripley.
-She recorded a 1975 single, "Smoochie" with her father, Sidney Ripley as "Bill & Coo".
+She recorded a 1975 single, "Smoochie" with her father, Sydney Ripley as "Bill & Coo".

 In the 1980s "Golden Lights" was covered by The Smiths and appeared on their compilation albums The World Won't Listen and Louder Than Bombs while in 1983 Cindy & The Saffrons covered "Terry".
 "Terry" was also covered by Mandy Smith in 1987, but her highly publicised version was pulled from release after negative feedback.
 It was later issued on a special edition of her album, Mandy.

 Photographic publicity portraits of Twinkle taken in the mid-1960s are exhibited in the National Portrait Gallery.